 Craft beer catalyst: Mountain Layers Brewing celebrates five years

-It’s early Thursday afternoon, and though the Memorial Day Weekend summer kickoff is still a couple weeks away, the two-story taproom of Mountain Layers Brewing in downtown Bryson City is buzzing with locals and visitors alike.
+It’s early Thursday afternoon, and the two-story taproom of Mountain Layers Brewing in downtown Bryson City is buzzing.

 “We feel very blessed to be here and live in this part of the country,” said Mark Pettit.
 “What we love about this brewery is seeing our regulars every day, and also the people from all over who visit Bryson City once or twice a year, where they always make it a priority to stop in.”

 Co-owner of Mountain Layers alongside his wife, Kim, the Pettits have become a staple of the craft beer and tourism culture in the small mountain town since the Minnesota couple permanently relocated to Western North Carolina and opened the establishment five years ago.

 Situated on Everett Street next to the Tuckasegee River in the heart of Bryson City, the seven-barrel system brewery itself is cradled by two taprooms and a large rooftop patio.
 On any given sunny day, the property is a beehive of friendly faces and hearty banter, all swirling around pint after pint of craft beer being slid across the bar counter.

 The initial seed for Mountain Layers was planted when the Pettits were contemplating what to do and where to go once Mark was ready to retire.
 They’d already been roaming around the Great Smoky Mountains for over 15 years at that point and bought a cabin not long after their first visit.
 But, what next?

 “Back then, Southwestern Community College in Sylva had a craft beer program, where you could learn how to brew beer, sell beer, and work in the industry,” Mark said.
 “So, I took a chance and jumped on the course.
 I loved what I was doing and started interning with breweries around the region.”